software-foundations/learning-sequelize/udemy/introduction_to_sequelize_orm_with_express_and_postgres/section_04_database_and_models/README.md

 				validate:
 				{
-					// If its not an email, we are going to say not a valid email
+					// If it isn't an email, say it is not a valid email
 					isEmail:
 					{
 						msg: 'Not a valid email address',